 The National Constitution Center in Philadelphia inspires citizenship as the only place where people across America and around the world can come together to learn about, debate, and celebrate the greatest vision of human freedom in history, the U.S. Constitution.
 A private, nonprofit organization, the Center serves as America's leading platform for constitutional education and debate, fulfilling its Congressional charter "to disseminate information about the U.S. Constitution on a nonpartisan basis."

 As the Museum of We the People, the Center brings the Constitution to life for visitors of all ages through interactive programs and exhibits.

 As America's Town Hall, the Center brings the leading conservative and liberal thought leaders together to debate the Constitution on all media platforms.

 As a center for Civic Education, the Center delivers the best educational programs and online resources that inspire, excite, and engage citizens about the U.S. Constitution.

 The National Constitution Center is located at 525 Arch Street on Philadelphia's Independence Mall.
 The Center is open 9:30 a.m. to 5 p.m.
 Mondays through Saturdays and from noon to 5 p.m. on Sundays.

 For more information, call 215-409-6700 or visit constitutioncenter.org

-*News Release by National Constitution Center: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (National Constitution Center).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.